Child Protective Services Social Worker: Job Description & Requirements

 While academic requirements may vary by state, most employers prefer applicants to have at least a bachelor's degree in social work from an accredited school.
-An academic background in psychology, counseling or related field may also be suitable.
+An academic background in psychology, counseling or a related field may also be suitable.

 Some agencies may offer on-the-job training to those in entry-level positions, however many prefer applicants with previous experience in social work or those who have completed an internship program in social work through an accredited school.
-Employers may also prefer those with strong communication skills and are fluent in another language.
+Employers may also prefer those with strong communication skills and fluency in another language.

 Licensure and Certification

-Licensing requirement vary by state; although most states require at least two years of supervised clinical training.
+Licensing requirements vary by state; although most states require at least two years of supervised clinical training.
 Other requirements for licensure may include a bachelor's or master's degree in social work and skills assessment examinations.

 Professional organizations, such as the National Association of Social Workers (NASW), offer various levels of certification for social workers.
-The NASW has two designations for social workers who work primarily with children and families, Certified Children, Youth, and Family Social Worker (C-CYFSW) and Certified Advanced Children, Youth, and Family Social Worker (C-ACYFSW) (www.socialworkers.org).
+The NASW has two designations for social workers who work primarily with children and families, Certified Children, Youth and Family Social Worker (C-CYFSW) and Certified Advanced Children, Youth and Family Social Worker (C-ACYFSW) (www.socialworkers.org).